BSc Psychology / Overview

 - Apply through UCAS .

-- Study on a BPS-accredited course at one of the top 10 universities in the UK for Psychology, according to the 2020 QS World University Rankings.
+- Study on a BPS-accredited course at a university ranked 7th in the UK for Psychology (QS World University Rankings 2021).

 - Gain practical experience through an integrated 30-hour placement or a full placement year.

 - Equip yourself with the skills and knowledge required for a wide range of careers.